 At Sora, we help our students make better, more informed choices about their next career steps–be it college, a job, research, grad school, or anything else they choose.

 We are intentional about putting the interests of students first and using them to create projects for students to learn real skills.
 They explore what interests them first.
-Then, once they’ve narrowed down a few areas they want to dive deep into, we work with them to increase their understanding of the subjects and build portfolios of projects and work.
+Then, once they’ve narrowed down a few areas they want to dive deep into, we work with them to increase their understanding of the subjects and build portfolios of hands-on projects and work.

 From new forms of assessment to giving students real agency to make their own academic decisions, we’ve designed our school to accelerate students toward their wildest dreams.